Broadband, millimeter-wave anti-reflective structures on sapphire ablated with femto-second laser: Systematic Effects

 \subsection{Asymmetry of SWS at normal incidence}

-Figure~\ref{fig:IP} shows IP inferred from the measured data (Figure~\ref{fig:pharos_trans}) for the individual samples and when stacked in the parallel configuration.
+Figure~\ref{fig:IP} shows IP inferred from the measured data (Figure~\ref{fig:pharos_trans}) for the individual samples and when stacked in the parallel and perpendicular configurations.
 It also shows the calculated response (using RCWA) using the average parameters for the $x$ and $y$ orientations in Table~\ref{tab:geometrical_measurement_parameters_table}.
 We find values of IP reaching 10\% at frequencies below 100~GHz for the individual samples, and below 50~GHz for the parallel stacking.
 For the entire bandwidth the RMS IP is 2.5\%.
 At frequencies higher than 50~GHz, IP in the parallel stacking configuration is smaller than in the individual samples because of higher transmission and because of some averaging of the two somewhat different asymmetries.
-However, the calculation shows that if the plates were stacked in the perpendicular configuration there would have been a strong reduction across the band.
-The RMS IP is 0.07\%, 35 times smaller than in the parallel case; see Figure~\ref{fig:IP}.
+However, when the plates are stacked in the perpendicular configuration we find lower IP across the band as shown in the bottom panel of Figure~\ref{fig:IP}.
+The data and the RCWA prediction are consistent within measurement errors, which take into account residual standing waves (see Section~\ref{sec:transmission}).
+If the errors are assumed to be statistical, we find an upper limit of 1\% on the RMS across the band.
+The RMS IP calculated based on RCWA is 0.07\%, a value that is nearly 35 times smaller than in the parallel configuration, and is below our measurement limits.

 {}

 Figure \ref{fig:rotation} gives data and RCWA predictions for normal incidence transmittance as a function of stacked sample rotation angle $\phi$ for the two configurations at 90~GHz.
 Concentrating on the parallel configuration first, the effective differential index in $x$ and $y$ is an effective stack birefringence that causes 8.6\% modulation as a function of $\phi$ with $\pi/2$ periodicity only with fully polarized incident light.
 That is, the measurements, which were conducted with fully polarized light, give